dwhiffing/fury/content/aar/iof/iof2_aj/body.md

 after that the enemy is left with little effective air-power.

-Of course they still have some sea-power, as the startled French discover when the Jeanne d'Arc group hears torpedoes in the water!
+Of course they still have some sea-power, as the startled French discover when the Jeanne d'Arc group hears torpedoes in the water\!
 They turn and run, firing a torpedo down the bearing, dodging, and firing another.
 With the enemy sub clearing the area from my speculative torp shots his sonar is degraded, so my dodging manages to work, and the